camunda/camunda-docs/docs/components/modeler/bpmn/send-tasks/send-tasks.md

 ## Defining a task

-A send task must define a [job type](/components/modeler/bpmn/service-tasks/service-tasks.md#task-definition); it specifies the type of job that workers should subscribe to (e.g. `kafka`).
+A send task must define a [job type](/components/modeler/bpmn/service-tasks/service-tasks.md#task-definition) the same way as a service task does.
+It specifies the type of job that workers should subscribe to (e.g. `kafka` or `mail`).

 Use [task headers](/components/modeler/bpmn/service-tasks/service-tasks.md#task-headers) to pass static parameters to the job worker (e.g. the name of the topic to publish the message to).